-Programmable logic controllers are solid state system designated to perform logic functions previously accomplished by components such as electromechanical relays, drum switches, Mechanical timers/counters etc. for the control and operation of manufacturing process equipment and machinery.
+Programmable logic controllers are solid-state systems designated to perform logic functions previously accomplished by components such as electromechanical relays, drum switches, Mechanical timers/counters, etc. for the control and operation of manufacturing process equipment and machinery.

-The requirements of highly specialized, high speed manufacturing processes has created a demand for smaller, faster acting, more reliable control devices.
+The requirements of highly specialized, high-speed manufacturing processes have created a demand for smaller, faster-acting, more reliable control devices.

 The National Electrical Manufacturing Association (NEMA) defines a programmable controller as follows: